aprs434/payload-counter/README.md

 ```

-## Using `rshell` to Access the MicroPython REPL
+## Using `rshell` to Access the Micropython REPL
-A device running MicroPython has a shell environment, called [the read–eval–print loop (REPL)](https://en.wikipedia.org/wiki/Read–eval–print_loop).
+A device running Micropython has a shell environment, called [the read–eval–print loop (REPL)](https://en.wikipedia.org/wiki/Read–eval–print_loop).
 It can be accessed by running the `rshell` tool.
 ```bash
 $ rshell -p /dev/ttyUSB2 -b 115200